Cj-bc/brick-shgif/README.md

 2. execute `stack run <file>`

-# How to use as Library
+# Quick Tour: How to use as Library

 ## Modules which are exposed